Nomination Deadline: TBD

 The award winners will be announced at the SOSP or OSDI conference by the current program chair.
 The program chair will read the statement prepared by the Award committee that describes why the paper was selected.
 The authors of the award-winning paper will be given a plaque, naming the paper, the authors, the conference or journal the paper appeared in, and the conference in which the award was made.
 This certificate will be signed by the program chair and the current chair of SIGOPS.
 A list of the winners of the award will be maintained on the SIGOPS website.

-In 2020, operating systems papers that were published between 1 October 2009 and 30 September 2011 are eligible for nomination, and the selection committee consists of Tom Anderson, Remzi Arpaci-Dusseau, and Brad Chen.
-The award winners will be announced at the upcoming OSDI conferences.
+In 2022, operating systems papers that were published between 1 October 2011 and 30 September 2013 are eligible for nomination.
+Self-nomination is allowed.
+The 2022 selection committee consists of Gernot Heiser, Chandu Thekkath, and Amin Vahdat.